nekrutnikolai/minerwrangler/README.md

 ## To do

+* Run the installation in a screen session for more bullet-proofness
 * Add option to automatically mine on boot
 * Script to more easily configure overclocks and fan speeds
 * RVN mining support